AshishKumar023/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
 Welcome to the Tic Tac Toe game repository!
-This project is a simple implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript.
+This project is a simple implementation of the classic Tic Tac Toe game using <b>HTML, CSS, and JavaScript</b>.
 Players can take turns placing their respective markers (X or O) on a 3x3 grid, aiming to form a horizontal, vertical, or diagonal line with their marker to win the game.
 ## **Table of Contents**
 **Features**
 **Technologies Used**